Sidharth99/Data-Science/loan-prediction/readme.md

 Your model performance will be evaluated on the basis of your prediction of loan status for the test data (test.csv), which contains similar data-points as train except for the loan status to be predicted.
 Your submission needs to be in the format as shown in sample submission.

 We at our end, have the actual loan status for the test dataset, against which your predictions will be evaluated.
 We will use the <b>Accuracy</b> value to judge your response.

+I achieved accuracy of 78.4722 using cart model.